tearflake/symp-intro/README.md

 Semantics decides what they mean.
 Execution connects the two.

-Symp is small, strange, and honest framework evolved from form and meaning.
+Symp is a small, strange, and honest framework evolved from form and meaning.
 It carries a *thought experiment* from a reality in which symbols triumphed over flashing lights.

 ---